-We have incurred net losses each year since our inception in 2011, including net losses of \$75.7 million for the year ended December 31, 2021 and \$44.1 million for the year ended December 31, 2020.
-As of December 31, 2021, we had an accumulated deficit of \$222.8 million and we do not expect positive cash flows from operations in the foreseeable future, if ever.
-We expect to continue to incur net operating losses for at least the next several years as we advance our product candidates through clinical development, seek regulatory approval, prepare for and, if approved, proceed to commercialization, continue our research and development efforts and invest to establish a commercial manufacturing facility.
+We have incurred net losses each year since our inception in 2011, including net losses of \$64.9 million for the year ended December 31, 2022 and \$75.7 million for the year ended December 31, 2021.
+As of December 31, 2022, we had an accumulated deficit of \$287.7 million and we do not expect positive cash flows from operations in the foreseeable future, if ever.
+We expect to continue to incur net operating losses for at least the next several years as we advance our product candidates through clinical development, seek regulatory approval, prepare for and, if approved, proceed to commercialization, continue our research and development efforts and invest to establish further commercial manufacturing capacity.

-We believe that the net proceeds from our offering in March 2022, the funds received under Restated Collaboration Agreement with Gilead, both described below, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements at least through the next 12 months from the issuance date of the consolidated financial statement.
+We believe that our cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements at least through the next 12 months from the issuance date of the consolidated financial statement.
 See "-Liquidity and Capital Resources."